Education in India: Non-governmental work in education

-The number of graduates coming out of technical colleges increased to over 700,000 in 2011 from 550,000 in FY 2010.
-However, according to one study, 75% of technical graduates and more than 85% of general graduates lack the skills needed in India's most demanding and high-growth global industries such as Information Technology.
-These high-tech global information technologies companies directly or indirectly employ about 2.3 million people, less than 1% of India's labour pool.
-India offers one of the largest pool of technically skilled graduates in the world.
-Given the sheer numbers of students seeking education in engineering, science and mathematics, India faces daunting challenges in scaling up capacity while maintaining quality.

-Open and distance learning
+Open and distance learning in India

-At the school level, Board of Open Schooling and Skill Education, Sikkim (BOSSE), National Institute of Open Schooling (NIOS) provides opportunities for continuing education to those who missed completing school education.
+Open schooling refers to a system of education that allows individuals to pursue their education through flexible and extensible learning methods.
+It is primarily targeted towards students who are unable to attend regular schools due to various reasons, such as work commitments, financial constraints, or other personal circumstances.

+The National Institute of Open Schooling (NIOS) is the largest open schooling system in India, operating under the aegis of the Indian Ministry of Education.
+NIOS offers various academic and vocational courses at the secondary (10th grade) and senior secondary (12th grade) levels.
+It follows a learner-centric approach and provides education through open and distance learning methods.

+Apart from NIOS, some states like Kerala have their own open schooling boards that provide similar opportunities for flexible learning and certification.
+The certificates and qualifications offered by NIOS or state open education boards are recognised by various educational institutions, colleges, and universities in India and abroad, and hold the same value as certificates obtained through regular schooling.

 1.4 million students are enrolled at the secondary and higher secondary level through open and distance learning.

-In 2012 various state governments also introduced "State Open School" to provide distance education.
+At the school level, the Board of Open Schooling and Skill Education, Sikkim (BOSSE), NIOS provides opportunities for continuing education to those who missed completing school education.
+In 2012, various state governments also introduced the State Open School program to provide distance education.

-At higher education level, Indira Gandhi National Open University (IGNOU) co-ordinates distance learning.
-It has a cumulative enrolment of about 1.5 million, serviced through 53 regional centres and 1,400 study centres with 25,000 counselors.
-The Distance Education Council (DEC), an authority of IGNOU is co-coordinating 13 State Open Universities and 119 institutions of correspondence courses in conventional universities.
-While distance education institutions have expanded at a very rapid rate, but most of these institutions need an up gradation in their standards and performance.
-There is a large proliferation of courses covered by distance mode without adequate infrastructure, both human and physical.
-There is a strong need to correct these imbalances.

-Massive open online course are made available for free by the HRD ministry and various educational institutes.
+Massive open online courses are made available for free by the MHRD and various educational institutes.

 Online education

 Online education in India started during the COVID-19 pandemic.
-However only a small proportion of the Indian population has access to online education.
-The Ministry of Human Resource Development (MHRD) recently launched the 'Bharat Padhe Online'.
+However, only a small proportion of the Indian population has access to online education.
+The MHRD recently launched the 'Bharat Padhe Online' program.

 The Indian government has imposed one of the longest school closures globally as it suffered through multiple waves of the COVID-19 pandemic.
 These school closures have revealed the inequities between urban and rural populations, as well as between girls and boys, in adapting to online learning tools.

+On 4 July 2018, in a landmark reform in the field of Higher Education, University Grants Commission has notified UGC (Online Courses or Programmes) Regulations, 2018.
+Distance Education Bureau started giving approvals to Higher Educational Institutions to offer Certificate, Diploma and Degree Programmes in full-fledged online mode.